 Founded in 1989, EYA engages and empowers youth to create meaningful, positive change for our community and environmental health.
 Our programs create transformative, low-barrier nature experiences for youth in urban spaces to foster community connectedness, build environmental stewardship skills, and enhance wellbeing and access to wild natural spaces in Vancouver.

 Each year, EYA engages over 1,000 youth in free multi-week programs at schools and our outdoor programming site in Strathcona Community Gardens, providing hands-on nature experiences and environmental skill-building in an urban setting.

 Native Plant Nursery - engaging inner city youth to grow and distribute thousands of free native plants, trees, and shrubs to support a network of wildlife gardens across the city.

-Wildlife Citizen Science - working with a team of youth volunteers to monitor bee and bird populations in parks and green spaces, collecting data to help inform wildlife habitat conservation.
+Wildlife Citizen Science - working with a team of youth volunteers to monitor bee and bird populations in urban parks and green spaces, collecting data to help inform wildlife habitat conservation.